Kramfors logotyp

 INKULT was funded by the Swedish governmental agency Vinnova and the project was undertaken in a partnership between Kramfors municipality, Living Cities and KMV Forum/Norconsult.

-Making cultural heritage sites more accesible
+Making cultural heritage sites more accessible

 The purpose of the project was to use a participatory approach in order to make cultural heritage sites more accessible for people with cognitive and/or intellectual disabilities.